privacysandbox/protected-auction-services-docs/monitoring_protected_audience_api_services.md

 Protected Audience API ([Android](https://developer.android.com/design-for-safety/ads/fledge), [Chrome](https://developer.chrome.com/docs/privacy-sandbox/fledge/)) proposes multiple real time services ([Bidding and Auction](https://github.com/privacysandbox/fledge-docs/blob/main/bidding_auction_services_api.md) and [Key/Value](https://github.com/WICG/turtledove/blob/main/FLEDGE_Key_Value_Server_API.md) services) that run in a [trusted execution environment](https://github.com/privacysandbox/protected-auction-services-docs/blob/main/trusted_services_overview.md#trusted-execution-environment) (TEE).
 These are isolated environments for securely processing sensitive data, with very limited data egress.
 Due to the privacy guarantees of such a system, traditional ways of monitoring are not viable as they may leak sensitive information.
 Nevertheless, monitoring is a critical activity for operating such services.

 This proposal implements mechanisms to provide telemetry data using privacy-preserving technologies.
 Services running inside a TEE are now able to export common system and business metrics using these mechanisms.
-We use methods including [differential privacy](https://en.wikipedia.org/wiki/Differential_privacy) and data aggregation to maintain the privacy-preserving nature of Protected Audience API services while providing critical metrics thatwill help ad techs monitor their systems effectively.
+We use methods including [differential privacy](https://en.wikipedia.org/wiki/Differential_privacy) and data aggregation to maintain the privacy-preserving nature of Protected Audience API services while providing critical metrics that will help ad techs monitor their systems effectively.

 ## High level Implementation